dashcommunity/guides/set_up_masternode.md

     ```sh
     Local$ ssh <login-user>@<ip.add.re.ss>
     VPS$ ./dash-cli masternode debug # look for success message
-    VPS$ ./dash-cli masternode list full | grep <your MN IP address>
+    VPS$ ./dash-cli masternode list full | grep <your MN IP address> # look for "ENABLED" in the returned text
     ```
-  * If it doesn't show enabled, don't panic; the blockchain must fully download on the remote server before it becomes active
+  * If it doesn't show "ENABLED", don't panic; the blockchain must fully download on the remote server before it becomes active
-  * You can check the status of the blockchain download by running the "getinfo" command repeatedly until it is fully caught up to the current number of blocks
+  * You can check the status of the blockchain download by running `./dash-cli getinfo` until it's caught up to the current number of blocks
-  * Once it is caught up, give it a minute and try again to see if it shows as "ENABLED"
+  * Once caught up, give it a minute and try again to see if it shows as "ENABLED"
-  * If your address comes up with "ENABLED" in the string, you've done everything correct then your masternode is set up correctly.

 If you still don't see "ENABLED" check your settings from your local DashCore wallet
 ```sh